brittanyrw/emojiscreen/README.md

 ![Screenshot of Beauty and the Beast Emoji Card](/readme/emoji-card.png)

-In the emoji javsacript files, each `Emoji Card` consists of the following object:
+In the emoji JavaScript files, each `Emoji Card` consists of the following object:

 ```
 {